Darakah/obsidian-timelines/README.md

 1. Write inside a note (where you want the timeline to be inserted) the list of tags (separated by a `;` semi-column) for the notes to be included in the timeline. e.g. `tag1;tag2;tag3`
 2. Select the written tag list
 3. ctrl/cmd + P -> Choose `add timeline` command
-4. The `tag1;tag2;tag3` selected string will be replaced with html code that will render the timeline.
+4. The `tag1;tag2;tag3` selected string will be replaced with html that will render the timeline.

 ## Example
 ![example](https://raw.githubusercontent.com/Darakah/obsidian-timelines/main/images/exp_2.png)